MLAide/docs/docs/tutorial/model-training.md

 Until now we created three runs (`data preparation`, `pipeline setup` and `linear regression`).
 All of these runs belong to the experiment `linear-regression`.

 Now we would like to train another model type - a lasso regression model.
-But we want to reuse the results of data preparation and the pipeline setup.
-Therefore we open the [Experiemnts View](http://localhost:8880/projects/usa-housing/experiments) and create a new experiment.
+In our case we will define this as another experiment.
+But we also want to reuse the results of data preparation and the pipeline setup.
+With ML Aide this can be achieved simply by using a new `experiment_key` and provide the artifacts of the previous runs via `used_artifacts`.
-Click on `Add Experiment` and add a experiment with the name `Lasso Regression`.

-Now we can create a new run and set the new experiment that we created.
-Based on the input artifacts ML Aide will take care about everything else.

 ```python
 dataset_artifact_ref = ArtifactRef(name="USA housing dataset", version=1)